saydus/saydus/README.md

 ### Hi there 👋

-I am a sophomore at Vanderbilt, studying a combination of Math, Computer Science, and Economics.
+I am a sophomore at Vanderbilt, studying Computer Science and Math.
 I enjoy solving problems, making things, and learning stuff that helps me solve harder problems and make better things.
+I also like chocolate 🍫.

 📫 If you want to talk: saydolimkhon@gmail.com